huiyic/huiyic.github.io/_posts/2021-01-08-character-is-destiny.md

 ## It's not your only option

-There is a comment in <a href="https://www.navalmanack.com/">The Almanack of Naval Ravikant</a>,where he mentions:
+There is a comment in <a href="https://www.navalmanack.com/">The Almanack of Naval Ravikant</a>, where he mentions:

 ><i>"...There are tons and tons of options.
 We live on a planet of seven billion people, and we are connected to everybody on the internet.
 There are hundreds of thousands of careers available to you.
 There are so many choices. <br>You're biologically not built to realize how many choices there are.
 Historically, we've all evolved in tribes of 150 people."</i>